thomwithoutanh/thomwithoutanh.github.io/about.md

 I research complex and opaque systems, and how they affect people and the environment.
 {:.lead}

-From anonymously owned companies illegally cutting down rainforests to algorithms that governments use to identify vulnerable people, these systems have major impacts.

 I believe that they need in-depth scrutiny.